Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Answers: 1.
 Secondary chronic pancreatitis, pseudotumor form stage 1-2, exacerbation phase.

-2. Ultrasound examination of the abdominal organs, primarily the pancreas, blood and urine amylase, coprology, blood sugar levels.
+2. Ultrasound examination of the abdominal organs, primarily the pancreas, blood and urine amylase, scatology, blood sugar levels.

-3. Diet No. 5p, antacids (almagel), M-anticholinergics (gastrocepin), antispasmodics (no-shpa) If necessary, analgesics (baralgin), enzymes (pancreatin).
+3. Diet No. 5p, antacids (Almagel), M-anticholinergics (gastrocepin), antispasmodics (no-spa) If necessary, analgesics (baralgin), enzymes (pancreatin).

-Task 2 A 48-year-old patient complains of poor appetite, pain in the left hypochondrium, aggravated after eating, bloating, rumbling in it, periodic diarrhea.
-From the anamnesis it was possible to find out that the patient was abusing alcoholic beverages, these complaints appeared for about 6 years.
-When examining malnutrition, there are red spots on the skin that do not disappear with pressure.
-Percussion, the liver protrudes from under the edge of the costal arch by 1.5-2 cm, there is pain in the left hypochondrium and umbilical region.
+Task 2 A 48-year-old patient complains of poor appetite, pain in the left hypochondrium, worsening after eating, bloating, rumbling in the abdomen, and periodic diarrhea.
+From the anamnesis it was possible to find out that the patient abuses alcoholic beverages; these complaints appeared about 6 years ago.
+When examining low nutrition, there are red spots on the skin that do not disappear with pressure.
+On percussion, the liver protrudes from under the edge of the costal arch by 1.5-2 cm, pain is noted in the left hypochondrium and the umbilical region.

 Questions: 1.
-What disease can we talk about?
+What disease are we talking about?

-2. What methods of examination should be prescribed to clarify the diagnosis?
+2. What examination methods should be prescribed to clarify the diagnosis?

 Answers: 1.
 0 primary chronic pancreatitis of alcoholic etiology.

-2. Amylase of blood and urine, echography of the pancreas, as well as scatology, fibrogastroscopy, blood sugar.
+2. Blood and urine amylase, echography of the pancreas, as well as scatology, fibrogastroscopy, blood sugar.

 3. Because after eating, the secretion of pancreatic juice increases and the pressure in the Wirsung duct increases.

-Task 3 A 55-year-old patient suffered from calculous cholecystitis for 12 years, with exacerbations 1-2 times a year, when pains in the right hypochondrium, subfebrile temperature, bitterness in the mouth, and nausea were noted.
-During a scheduled dispensary examination, the patient revealed an increase in blood sugar up to 7 mmol/l, as well as compaction and a decrease in the size of the pancreas according to ultrasound.
-The patient does not notice any changes in the subjective manifestations of the disease.
-With an external examination of increased nutrition.
-The skin is of normal color, dryish.
-On palpation of the abdomen, moderate pain at the point of the gallbladder.
-Blood tests, urine without features.
-Blood and urine amylase, transaminases, bilirubin are within normal limits.
+Task 3 A 55-year-old patient suffered from calculous cholecystitis for 12 years, with exacerbations 1-2 times a year, when pain in the right hypochondrium, low-grade fever, bitterness in the mouth, and nausea were noted.
+During a routine clinical examination, the patient was found to have an increase in blood sugar to 7 mmol/l, as well as thickening and a decrease in the size of the pancreas according to ultrasound.
+The patient does not note any changes in the subjective manifestations of the disease.
+During external examination of increased nutrition.
+The skin is of normal color and dry.
+On palpation of the abdomen there is moderate pain at the point of the gallbladder.
+Blood and urine tests are unremarkable.
+Blood and urine amylase, transaminases, bilirubin were within normal limits.

 Questions: 1.
-What can the detected changes in blood sugar level and pancreatic ultrasound data indicate?
+What can the detected changes in blood sugar levels and echography data of the pancreas indicate?

-2. What additional methods of examination should be prescribed to the patient and for what purpose?
+2. What additional examination methods should be prescribed to the patient and for what purpose?

-3. What correction in the treatment of the patient should be done?
+3. What corrections in the patient’s treatment need to be made?

 Answers: 1.
-The detected changes in the blood sugar content and the ultrasound data of the pancreas may indicate the addition of chronic pancreatitis of an asymptomatic form with endocrine insufficiency in the remission phase.
+Detected changes in blood sugar levels and ultrasound data of the pancreas may indicate the addition of low-symptomatic chronic pancreatitis with endocrine insufficiency in the remission phase.

-2. In order to clarify the degree of exocrine insufficiency, it is advisable to prescribe a duodenal study with a two-channel probe with stimulation with secretin and pancreozymin, a scatological study.
+2. In order to clarify the degree of exocrine insufficiency, it is advisable to prescribe a duodenal examination with a two-channel probe with stimulation by secretin and pancreozymin, and a scatological examination.

-3. It is necessary to transfer the patient to the 9th table, if necessary, prescribe small doses of simple insulin, if exocrine insufficiency is detected, add enzyme preparations (pancreatin, mezim-forte, etc.).
+3. It is necessary to transfer the patient to table 9, if necessary, prescribe small doses of simple insulin, and if exocrine insufficiency is detected, add enzyme preparations (Pancreatin, Mezim-Forte, etc.).

-Task 4 A 42-year-old patient who has been suffering from chronic recurrent pancreatitis for 8 years after eating a lot of food and drinking alcohol felt severe pain in the epigastrium of a girdle character.
-The latter was accompanied by nausea, a slight rise in temperature.
+Task 4 A 42-year-old patient, suffering for 8 years from chronic recurrent pancreatitis after eating a large meal and drinking alcohol, felt severe pain in the epigastrium, of a girdling nature.
+The latter was accompanied by nausea and a slight rise in temperature.
 Delivered by ambulance to the emergency department.
-On examination: the state of moderate severity, pale, on palpation of the abdomen, pain in the choledochopancreatic zone.
-In the lungs, vesicular breathing, percussion clear pulmonary sound.
-The heart sounds are muffled, the pulse is 120 per minute, small filling, blood pressure - 70/40 mm Hg.
+On examination: the condition is moderate, pale, upon palpation of the abdomen there is pain in the choledochopancreatic area.
+There is vesicular breathing in the lungs, a clear pulmonary sound to percussion.
+Heart sounds are muffled, pulse 120 per minute, low filling, blood pressure - 70/40 mm Hg.
 Art.
-In the blood test, leukocytes are 10 thousand, the formula is unchanged, the ESR is 40 ml/hour.
+In the blood test, leukocytes are 10 thousand, the formula is unchanged, ESR is 40 ml/hour.
 Blood amylase increased 3 times.

 Questions: 1.
 What is your preliminary diagnosis?
-How to explain changes in hemodynamics?
+How to explain the changes in hemodynamics?

-2. What tests should be performed for the patient to clarify the diagnosis?
+2. What tests should the patient perform to clarify the diagnosis?

-3. Outline a plan of urgent measures and appointments for the patient.
+3. Outline a plan for emergency measures and appointments for the patient.

 Answers: 1.
 Chronic recurrent pancreatitis in the acute phase, complicated by hypovolemic shock.

-2. It is necessary to determine the BCC, hematocrit, creatinine, blood protein.
+2. It is necessary to determine the volume of blood volume, hematocrit, creatinine, and blood protein.

-3. The patient must be prescribed hunger with the establishment of intranasal pumping of gastric contents through a thin probe, parenteral administration of anticholinergics (platifillin, atropine), H2-histamine receptor blockers (cimetidine, famotidine), analgesics.
-In order to bind pancreatic enzymes in / in 200 ml of aminocaproic acid 5% solution 1-2 times a day, transfusion of plasma, albumin, glucose, electrolytes at least 3 liters per day, antihistamines.
+3. The patient must be prescribed fasting with the establishment of intranasal pumping of gastric contents through a thin tube, parenteral administration of anticholinergics (platiphylline, atropine), H2-histamine receptor blockers (cimetidine, famotidine), analgesics.
+In order to bind pancreatic enzymes, IV 200 ml of aminocaproic acid 5% solution 1-2 times a day, transfusion of plasma, albumin, glucose, electrolytes at least 3 liters per day, antihistamines.

-Task 5 A 48-year-old patient at the appointment of a local therapist complains of recurrent moderate pain in the umbilical region, loss of appetite, nausea, rumbling in the abdomen, especially after taking spicy or fatty foods, plentiful mushy stools.
-These complaints have appeared and are growing in their severity over the past 5 years.
+Task 5 A 48-year-old patient, at an appointment with a local therapist, complains of periodically occurring moderate pain in the umbilical region, decreased appetite, nausea, rumbling in the abdomen, especially after eating spicy or fatty foods, and copious mushy stools.
+These complaints have appeared and are increasing in severity over the past 5 years.
 From the anamnesis it is known that 8 years ago she suffered from mumps.
-On examination: the condition is satisfactory, reduced nutrition.
-On the part of the respiratory and circulatory organs without pathology.
-The abdomen is somewhat swollen, moderately painful in the umbilical region on palpation.
-Liver on the edge of the costal arch.
-Kidneys, spleen are not palpable.
+On examination: satisfactory condition, low nutrition.
+From the respiratory and circulatory system without pathology.
+The abdomen is somewhat swollen, moderately painful in the umbilical area upon palpation.
+Liver along the edge of the costal arch.
+The kidneys and spleen are not palpable.

 Questions : 1.
 Make a preliminary diagnosis and justify it.